oemof/tespy/docs/tutorials_examples/combustion_engine.rst

 - QLOSS (heat losses) and
 - P (power output).

-If you want to add a bus to the example from the tespy_examples repository, your code could look like this:
+If you want to add a bus to the example from the TESPy examples repository, your code could look like this:

 .. code-block:: python